-A good rule of thumb is to ensure you’re not texting more than once per week.
+A good rule of thumb for SMS text marketing is to ensure you’re not texting more than once per week.

 This doesn’t include text messaging about appointment reminders, but even then, try not to spam your customer with texts.
 Three is usually a good number for reminders to keep them informed and keep you from looking desperate.